What is Cyber Liability Insurance? Is It Worth It?

 Lawsuits and Other Post-Cyberattack Claims

 Most cyber liability policies include coverages for claims made by third parties.
 The coverage generally includes reimbursement for any costs related to legal defense and settlements with third-party claimants.
-There are three basic categories of claims that typically will be covered:
+There are three basic categories of claims that will typically be covered:

 What Does Cyber Insurance Not Cover?